aziis98/textml/README.md

 # Text ML

-My personal _text markup language_, I will mostly use this as an alternative to Markdown as I prefer a more structured/extensible language for writing content (And I will never use/setup [MDX](https://mdxjs.com/)).
+My personal _text markup language_.
+Mostly use this as an alternative to Markdown as I prefer a more structured/extensible language for writing content (And I will never use/setup [MDX](https://mdxjs.com/)).

 ## Introduction